mag-mal/llm-zoomcamp-rag-project/README.md

 ````

 You should see a message "Database initialized ✅".
-To check the content of the database, use pgcli (already installed with pipenv):
+To check the content of the database, use pgcli (already installed with pipenv).
+It will ask you for password which you can copy from [.env](.env) without changes:
 ```bash
 pipenv run pgcli -h localhost -U your_username -d course_assistant -W
 ```